Going out without an umbrella is taking a risk in San Pedro Town.

 ” In summer, ” they remind me, ” you would sell your own mother for a rain like this. ”

-My mother is a rainbow, somewhere in the world today, but she would be the first to tell me to enjoy this moment today, as if it was my last.
+My mother would be the first to tell me to enjoy this moment today.

 When the rain is done, I head back to my lodgings, walking down a dirt path that looks like an aerial view of Minnesota’s 11,884 lakes.

-Not even a mother knows where her kid’s will end up and what they will accomplish with their opportunities.
+Not even a mother knows where her kid’s will end up and what they will or won’t accomplish.